bazelbuild/bazel-central-registry/docs/bcr-contribution-guide.md

-# Bazel Central Registry (BCR) contribution policy contribution policies
+# Bazel Central Registry (BCR) contribution policies

 Contributors should follow these policies when reviewing and accepting modules to the Bazel Central Registry: